Sometimes we just need a beverage that will get us going as fast as possible.

 The Espresso Macchiato is not only the strongest one of all the Macchiatos offered at Starbucks, but it also contains the least amount of calories.
-So you should definitely consider it as an option when in search of an energy boost drink, that wouldn’t add a lot to your daily calorie intake.
+So you should definitely consider ordering it if you are in search of an energy boost drink, that wouldn’t add a lot to your daily calorie intake.

-The Flat White is another espresso-based drink, that is made by diluting the shots with whole milk.
+The Flat White is another espresso-based drink, that is made by diluting espresso shots with whole milk.

 These are made by using the same amount of ground coffee, but less water goes through them.

-This results in lower volume shots that are more concentrated compared to the regular ones.
+This results in a more concentrated shot that is lower in volume compared to a regular one.

 In a short and in a tall cup of Flat White, you get 2 ristretto shots, and if you go for a grande or a venti your drink will consist of 3 ristretto shots.

-13. Iced Almondmilk Honey Flat White with Starbucks® Blonde Espresso – 225 mg of caffeine, grande
+Iced Honey Almondmilk Flat White – 225 mg of caffeine, grande

-Unlike the standard Flat White, this one is made with almond milk, a hint of honey and the aforementioned Blonde Roast.
+Unlike the standard Flat White, this one is made with almond milk, a hint of honey and Blonde Roast Starbucks Blend (light roasted coffee).

 You can have this drink both iced and hot.

-According to the Starbucks website, its cold version has the most caffeine compared to the other Flat White beverages.
+According to the Starbucks website, its cold version has more caffeine compared to the regular iced Flat White.

-This one is a bit sweeter, more complex when it comes to ingredients, and, overall, more fun than the regular Flat White.
+This one is a bit sweeter, more complex when it comes to ingredients, and, overall, more fun than the classic version.